 For our next trip to the Seychelles we are planning to explore other islands and do some hikes in Mahé.

 See you again in the future, Paradise called Seychelles!

-Now let’s enjoy this amazing collection of photos that we captured during that day ♥
+Now let’s enjoy more photos that we captured during that day ♥

 Sunset at Anse Severe